Skip to main content

 The hot water inlet filter is soiled.

 F16 Reduce the quantity of detergent additives used.
 Select a wash programme suitable for the laundry being processed.
 Follow the detergent manufacturer’s recommendations in accordance with the water hardness and level of soiling.
-If the fault persists, please contact us or book a repair appointment online.
+If the fault persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Excess detergent additives, such as stain remover, have been used.